boyo3473/Oxis/README.md

 Join our server: https://discord.gg/fkQpWe6TWa
 Follow instructions to download and set up

-# Features

-Aimbot with customizable settings
-ESP for enhanced game awareness
-Triggerbot for fast reactions
-Recoil control and movement tweaks

 # Community
 Join our Discord for updates, support, and to connect with other CS2 players: https://discord.gg/fkQpWe6TWa